DigantG/MyRepository/README.md

-This repository will contain projects/case-studies/assignments in implemented in R, SAS and Python
+This repository will contain projects/case-studies/assignments implemented in R, SAS and Python.